ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 ### Spin Incoherence

-In MDANSE the separations of the coherent and incoherent parts of the neutron scattering functions are defined by how the `b_coherent` and `b_incoherent2` properties for the atom types are specified.
-There are four default hydrogen atom types that can be used; the three isotopes H1, H2 and H3, and H which is an atom type with scattering lengths which depend on the natural abundances of the three isotopes.
+In MDANSE, the separation into the coherent and incoherent parts of the neutron scattering functions is calculated based on the values of `b_coherent` and `b_incoherent2` (neutron scattering lengths) of the atoms in the simulated system.
+There are four default hydrogen atom types that can be used.
+H1, H2 and H3 are labels for specific hydrogen isotopes: $^{1}$H,
+$^{2}$H (deuterium) and $^{3}$H (tritium).
+The fourth one, H, is an averaged atom type with scattering lengths which depend on the natural abundances of the three isotopes.

 | Atom Type | $b_{\mathrm{coh}}$ / nm  | $b_{\mathrm{inc}}^2$ / nm<sup>2</sup> |
 |-----------|--------------------------|---------------------------------------|